Good for the environment and the company

 German Sustainability Code

-Since 2012, Bundesdruckerei has been committed to the German Sustainability Code (DNK).
+Since 2012, the Bundesdruckerei Group has been committed to the German Sustainability Code (DNK).
 This code makes the company's contribution to the environment, the economy and society both transparent and comparable.
-By signing the related declaration, the company declares that it accepts all the criteria that help to ensure entrepreneurial sustainability, for instance, greater use of natural resources.
+By signing the related declaration, the company group declares that it accepts all the criteria that help to ensure entrepreneurial sustainability, for instance, greater use of natural resources.